-← Hub · Infrastructure map → · Methodology
+← Hub · Infrastructure map → · Sources & citations · Methodology

 Small California communities at the wildland edge · physical grid-risk screening

-Twenty small California communities at the wildland edge — where homes meet fire-prone wildland — screened as candidates for a self-contained local power island (a microgrid) on physical grid risk alone.
+The ten highest-ranked of California's small wildland-edge communities — where homes meet fire-prone wildland — screened as candidates for a self-contained local power island (a microgrid) on physical grid risk alone.
 These are the places where a local power island most reduces the harm from wildfire-driven outages.
+The full statewide top-20 follows as the remaining community research completes.

 How these communities were chosen.
-Each is ranked on four physical signals — how much of it sits in a wildfire-hazard zone, its exposure to wildfire power shutoffs, how far it is from the grid, and whether it has a critical facility worth keeping powered — geography-first, smallest-community-first, one community per county.
+Each is ranked on four physical signals — how much of it sits in a wildfire-hazard zone, its exposure to wildfire power shutoffs, how far it is from the grid, and whether it has a critical facility worth keeping powered — geography-first, smallest-community-first, the top community per county — with a rare high-scoring exception where two communities in the same county both rank near the top.

 Wildfire hazard